OceanLabs/iOS-Print-SDK/Kite-SDK/docs/submodules.md

-Installing the Kite Print SDK as a Git Submodule
+Installing the Kite Print SDK as a git submodule
 ==============

 This document describes the installation process for getting the Kite SDK installed into an iOS project built using Xcode 7.x using git submodules.